-Hydrogeological studies are necessiated to understand how water interacts with geological systems and where it is and how it moves under the ground such that the results pertaining to fluoride levels could be ascertained more appropriately in the selercted area.
 Ground water occurrenc in the area takes place in the weathered, fractured, jointed and fissured granite rocks since these rocks are basically poor aquifers and hence lack primary porocity.
-In summer season (i.e. March to May) there will not be monsoon effect and in this pre-monsoon period there will not be a scope for grondwater recharge through precipitation and hence the watertable will be at depleting stage.
+In Rain season (i.e. July ti october) there will be monsoon effect and in this premonsoon period there will not be a scope for grondwater recharge through precipitation and hence the watertable will be at depleting stage.

+But in rain season in the month of june and july completly dry.in August,September and october very little rain fall occur.
 However, the onset of monsoon season, which persists from June to October, allows good groundwater recharge.
-But in post-monsoon period (i.e. from November to February), there will be more ground water withdrawals than its recharge.
+But in pre-monsoon period (i.e. from March -may), there will be more ground water withdrawals than its recharge.
 Thus there will be fluctuations in the water table seasonally and also on the rainfall intensity.

 The investigations carried on the above context indicate that The area is underlain by granites of Archean age, intruded by dolerite dykes of later ages.
 These are poor aquifers primarily.
 However, the secondary porosity is developed by virtue weathering, fracturing and jointing.
 Groundwater occurs under water table conditions in the weathered portions of the rock and in confined conditions in the deep fractured/ jointed portions of this rock.
-The depth of dug wells varies from 10.3 m to 14.8 m bgl. and depth to water table varies from 8.1 m to 12.2 m bgl.

-The depth to bore wells ranges from 50 m to 100 m bgl.
-The depth at which water struck in the fractured/ jointed rocks varies from 38.0 m and 52.0 m bgl.
+The depth of dug wells varies from 8.3 m to 12.8 m bgl. and depth to water table varies from 7.1 m to 12.2 m bgl.
+The depth to bore wells ranges from 25 m to 70 m bgl.
+The depth at which water struck in the fractured/ jointed rocks varies from 20.0 m and 40.0 m bgl.
 How ever the depth at which water standards could not be obtained due to already installed pumping machines.
 The thickness of weathered zone ranges from 3.1 m to 12.2 m. and that of fractured zone 1.2 m to 1.8 m.
 The yield of the wells varies from 360 lph to 480 lph